rodrigoklein/gs1-hc-spec/V1.0/README.md

 ### What does this standard implement?

 This standard developed by a GS1 Brazil Workgroup developed some common artifacts that enable the interoperability between trading partners.
 These artifacts are basically a set of Interfaces and Messages that act as a glue between companies in the supply chain.
 The messages here developed implements a **Transport Layer** and are basically an Envelope that carries the SNCM (or any other) information from one Trading Partner to another.
-The messages usually do not implement any Business Rule or limit the content to be delivered allowing the companies to exchange many types of files such as **SNCM** messages, **EPCIS**, **electronic Invoice** etc.
+The messages usually do not implement any Business Rule or limit the content to be delivered allowing the companies to exchange many types of files such as **SNCM** messages, **EPCIS**, **Electronic Invoice** etc.

 Additionally, the standard implement a common Query Interface that enables the companies to query information on the HC Databases.
-It means that the sta##ndard enable pushing or pulling strategy.
+It means that the standard enable pushing or pulling strategy.

 ![Two Way Communication](images/PushPull.jpg)

 ### What does we have inside the HC Standard?

-The standard basically implements a Webservice whith 3 simple methods that allows the data exchange between the companies.
-In addition we also developed some XML artifacts that can act as an Envelope to provide a standard wey to package and route messages among the supply chain.
+The standard basically implements a Webservice with 3 simple methods that allows the data exchange between the companies.
+In addition we also developed some XML artifacts that can act as an Envelope to provide a standard way to package and route messages among the supply chain.

 ### What is the technology and security of the HC Standard?